Stacced/SubclassMod/README.md

     name_postfix: ''
     # Custom info that will be added to player on spawn
     custom_info: Area Seniour Scientist
+    # Can be class spawned only using command
+    forceclass_only: false
     # Health.
 Just health.
     health: 200
     # Replace player default nickname to random first and second name from config list